cobbzilla/yuebing/docs/config.md

 ### S3 storage
 Define AWS/S3 settings to connect to storage with the various `YB_DEST_` vars

+### Workbench directory
+The `YB_WORK_DIR` env var is where Yuebing stores downloaded source files (which can be very large), and all generated files when processing media, like transcoding artifacts (which can also be very large).

+During heavy processing of new media files, the workbench directory can become **very large**.

+The default workbench directory is `/tmp/yuebing_workdir` which is OK for playing around, but is insufficient for processing large media libraries.
+The `/tmp` directory is often mounted on a small filesystem, or even the root filesystem, and doesn't usually have a lot of space.

+The `YB_WORK_DIR` setting cannot be changed after Yuebing has launched, and it is not persisted in S3.
+It **must** be set in the `.env` file every time Yuebing starts.

+**When you scan a large media source, mount a separate volume for `YB_WORK_DIR` that has plenty of space!**

 ### Other vars in `.env`
 Don't worry too much about getting all the other settings done.
 You'll be able to edit almost all of these from within Yuebing's admin screen.